Microck/bono-cultural-merchant-exporter/README.md

 # bono-cultural-merchant-exporter
-A Python script that scrapes all online merchants from the Spanish "Bono Cultural Joven" API and exports them to a CSV file.
+This project contains a Python script designed to automatically extract a complete and up-to-date list of all online establishments participating in Spain's "Bono Cultural Joven" program.
+By directly querying the official API, the script efficiently bypasses HTML parsing, iterates through all available pages of results, and collects the name, website, and product categories for each merchant.
+It also translates the raw category data into a user-friendly Spanish format, saving the final, clean list into a structured CSV file for easy searching and filtering.